jitendragidkar09/Employee_Management/README.md

 - Roles: Implemented user and admin roles with different permissions

 <h2>Features</h2>
-- Employee information management
-- Department management
+- Employee Management: Create, read, update, and delete employee records.
+- Department Management: Manage departments, ensuring that each employee is associated with a valid department.
+- JWT Authentication: Secure API endpoints with JSON Web Tokens for authentication and authorization.
-- Employee-Department mapping (Department ID is a foreign key in the Employee table)
+- Foreign Key Constraints: Maintain data integrity with a foreign key relationship between the employee and department tables.

 <h2>Technologies Used</h2>
 - Springboot ToolSuite(STS): To develop RESTful API